kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 ## Introduction
-If you have not yet set up the Mindmaps environment, please see the [Quick Set Up guide](getting_started.html).
+If you have not yet set up the Mindmaps environment, please see the [Setup guide](../get-started/setup-guide).
 You can find the example ```philosophers.gql``` in the examples directory included in the Mindmaps download.